-4 Reasons Not to Install iOS 12.4.4 & 9 Reasons You Should
+4 Reasons Not to Install iOS 12.4.6 & 9 Reasons You Should

 That said, while some users might see a boost, others might run into bugs and performance issues. iPhone, iPad, and iPod touch owners are reporting various problems with the most up-to-date version of iOS 12.

-If you do run into issues on iOS 12.4.4, note that you can no longer downgrade back to iOS 12.4.3.
-Apple recently stopped signing on the previous version.
+If you do run into issues on iOS 12.4.6, note that you can downgrade back to iOS 12.4.5 or iOS 12.4.4.
+Apple will close up the downgrade path soon so you’ll need to move quick if you want to get your phone or tablet off iOS 12.4.6.

-If you're on the fence, this is one of the best reasons to install iOS 12.4.4.
+If you're on the fence, here's one of the best reasons to install iOS 12.4.6.

+Apple says the iOS 12.4.6 update includes security patches though the company hasn't outlined them in detail.
+If you value your device's security, you'll probably want to download the update right now.

+If you skipped iOS 12.4.5, you get its security updates (which are also unpublished) with your upgrade to iOS 12.4.6.

-If you value your device's security, you'll want to download iOS 12.4.4 in the near future because it brings an important security patch for your device.
+If you missed the iOS 12.4.4 update, you'll want to download iOS 12.4.6 in the near future because it brings iOS 12.4.4's security patch to your device.
 You can read about it right here.

 If you missed iOS 12.4.2, you get an additional patch with your upgrade.
 You can read about the security contents of iOS 12.4.2 here.